isomerpages/moe-bendemeersec/_useful-links/Online School Magazines.md

 description: ""
 ---
 ## Online School Magazines
-The school produces a school magazine at the end of each year to celebrate the achievements of the students.
+<p style="text-align:justify">The school produces a school magazine at the end of each year to celebrate the achievements of the students.
 It is also a record of activities and work done by the stag and students during the year.
-It is an invaluable testimony to work done by everyone.
+It is an invaluable testimony to work done by everyone.</p>

 ### Online School Magazine 2021

-You may view the latest School Magazine by clicking on the external URL below.
+<p style="text-align:justify">You may view the latest School Magazine by clicking on the external URL below.</p>

 [Bendemeer Secondary School e-Magazine 2021](https://issuu.com/touche-design/docs/bendemeer_sec_e-magazine_2021?fr=sNWE3NzI3NTIwODU)